Red flags of free knitting patterns: How to tell the good from the bad

 Check for obvious typos

 Tech editing isn’t just looking for the errors in the pattern, it’s also copyediting the pattern.
-If there are simple grammatical errors that signal to me that the pattern hasn’t even been proofread, then I can only assume it hasn’t gone through the tech editing process at all.
-The obvious things that jump out at me right away are blatant typos and style inconsistencies.
+If there are simple grammatical errors, then I assume the pattern hasn’t even been proofread, let alone gone through the tech editing process.

 See if there’s a pattern testing page